rajneesh069/DSA-CPP/README.md

 ## Concise Way of writing iterators using `auto` keyword and range based loops

 - 'auto' keyword assumes the data type of a variable automatically.
-- Range based loops can iterate over the elements directly.
+- `Range based loops can iterate over the elements directly.
+It eliminates the need to dereference an iterator to get the value.`
 - Both of them could be used together in case of containers to make the code concise and neat.

 ```cpp